Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 - [**Details of the data persistence mechanisms in use**](#details-of-the-data-persistence-mechanisms-in-use)
 - [**Details of web technologies in use**](#details-of-web-technologies-in-use)

 Our [Do or Die fitness tracker](https://github.com/Team-Jag/Do-or-die-fitness-tracker#product-description) is an Internet of Things (IoT) product that we designed to operate across three different platforms; the M5Stack, the Web, and a Management Dashboard.
-The system architecture uses a central controller API which communicates with the database, and handles receiving and sending requests using MQTT protocol to communicate between devices.

 ## Product Requirements